rpanev/ProjectX/README.md

 # ProjectX - EC2 Nginx Application

-Infrastructure as Code project using Packer, Ansible, Terraform, and Terragrunt to deploy a scalable Nginx application on AWS.
+Infrastructure as Code project using Packer, Ansible, Terraform, and Makefile to deploy a scalable Nginx application on AWS.

 ## Architecture